Aurora Safari Camp

 For those looking for something truly out of the ordinary but will all the trimmings of a winter adventure in search of the elusive Northern Lights, a stay at the Aurora Safari Camp will not disappoint.

-The camp is comprised five comfortable Lavvu Tented Rooms.
-These can be set up as double, twin or family rooms.
+The camp is comprised three comfortable Lavvu Tented Rooms.
+These can be set up as double, twin or family rooms, each sleeping up to four people.
 In each tent there is a wood burning stove which keeps the Lavvu warm and toasty.
 There is dedicated tented washroom located about 20-75 meters from the Lavvus though there is no shower on site.
 Guests gather round the open fire of the Lavvu lounge for drinks and dinner, very much like African sundowners!

-The camp is situated by the Råne River, in Swedish Lapland just over 1-hour from Luleå Airport.
+The camp is situated by the Råne River, in Swedish Lapland just over one hour from Luleå Airport.